 Concern about the overabundance of snow geese has been growing for years.
 An international "Arctic Goose Habitat Working Group" concluded in 1998 that action was needed to limit the greater snow goose population.
 A goal of 500,000 birds has since been established for the Atlantic Flyway.
 However, it took more than a decade to fully implement the recommendations of this group.
 In November 2008, the U.S. Fish and Wildlife Service finalized rules establishing a Conservation Order and allowing the use of special hunting methods to increase the harvest of light geese across the country.
 Similar regulations have been in place in many Midwestern states and Canadian Provinces, including Quebec, since 1999.
 Harvest of light geese has more than doubled in those areas and the population growth rate has been reduced.
 Now, Pennsylvania waterfowl hunters will again be able to participate in this conservation effort.

 Under the new regulations, Pennsylvania hunters, that have a general hunting license, Federal Duck Stamp (required if over 16 years of age), a Pennsylvania Migratory Bird License and a PA snow goose conservation permit, may take snow geese and Ross' geese (a smaller but nearly identical species) during the conservation order period, which begins when the Canada goose season closes in the each of the respective goose hunting zones and extends through April 25, 2014 in all 3 zones.
 All migratory game bird hunting regulations and requirements apply to the taking of snow geese during the conservation season, except that use of recorded or electrically amplified calls or sounds and electronic decoys powered or operated by batteries or electricity are allowed, and hunting hours are from ½ hour before sunrise to ½ hour after sunset.
-Hunters must also report their harvest by May 28, 2013 to be eligible for future conservation hunts.
+Hunters must also report their harvest by May 25, 2014 to be eligible for future conservation hunts.
 For the continuation of the conservation season it will be necessary to obtain estimates of hunter activity and harvest and the extent to which the additional methods have allowed hunters to take more geese.
 Hunters interested in participating in this season must obtain a free permit and harvest report card.
 Permits and snow goose report cards can be obtained by submitting an online application via "The Outdoor Shop" on the Game Commission's website (www.pgc.state.pa.us).
 Click on General Store on the top navigation, select Visit The Outdoor Shop.
 From the Pennsylvania Game Commission Outdoor Shop, click Permits in the top navigation.